apecloud/kubeblocks/docs/api_docs/kubeblocks-for-elasticsearch/manage-elasticsearch.md

 :::note

-During the vertical scaling process, all pods restart in the order of learner -> follower -> leader and the leader pod may change after the restarting.
+During the vertical scaling process, all pods restart and the pod role may change after the restarting.

 :::